Schiaparelli EDM: Communication systems and network

 Schiaparelli had a UHF radio to communicate with Mars orbiters.
 The lander had two antennae, one on the back shell and one on the lander.
 When the back shell is ejected, it can transmit from the spiral antenna on body of the lander.
 When an orbiter can communicate with the lander depends on where it is in its orbit, and not all orbiters could record or talk with lander because the globe of Mars blocks the line of sight to the lander.
 The ExoMars TGO could also communicate with it using the UHF system.
 The EDM "woke up" from hibernation about 90 minutes prior to landing, and transmitted continuously for 15 minutes prior to landing.

 During its landing, the EDM signal was monitored at Mars by the Mars Express orbiter, and remotely by the Giant Metrewave Radio Telescope in Pune, India.
 Mars Express also communicates with other landers and rovers using its Melacom communication system.
 The Mars Reconnaissance Orbiter (MRO) overflew the landing two hours after landing, and was available to check for signals from Schiaparelli.
 The ExoMars TGO could also communicate with it using the UHF system.

 The communication system standard at Mars is the Electra radio, in use since the arrival of the Mars Reconnaissance Orbiter in 2006.
 Prior to this, several orbiters used a first generation UHF relay system, including Mars Global Surveyor, Mars Odyssey, and Mars Express.
 Using orbiters to relay data from Mars landers and rovers is noted for its energy efficiency.

 On 19 October 2016 it took 9 minutes and 47 seconds for a radio transmission to travel at roughly the speed of light from Mars to Earth.
 So even though the radio array at Pune listened in "real time", the entire EDL sequence, which would take about 6 minutes, had already occurred even as it was being recorded as starting to enter the atmosphere.
-There is a tiny bit of variation because the speed of light is slowed down by the air of Mars and Earth (see Refractive index), and another factor is Time dilation, because the probe existed at a significantly different velocity and in a different gravitational field the radio station back on Earth (though relatively small).
+There is a tiny bit of variation because the speed of light is slowed down by the air of Mars and Earth (see Refractive index).